ajainvivek/airtable-slack-integration/README.md

 This app allows you to:

 - Notify your team when a new opportunity is added to Airtable
-- Notify your team when an oppotunity status is updated
+- Notify your team when an opportunity status is updated
-- Slack commands to view and update opportunities
+- Slack commands to view opportunities and update opportunity notes

 ## Architecture